sravanthi-27/CodeAlpha_Hangman_Game/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [https://github.com/sravanthi-27/CodeAlpha_Hangman_Game/blob/main/LICENSE](LICENSE) file for details.

 ## Screenshot of the project: